Allethrium/wavelet/readme.md

 Wavelet at its most basic setup is composed of five components:

 * Linux-based server
-* Linux-based primary encoder
+* (Optional) Linux-based primary encoder
-* Standalone Wireless Access Point
+* Wireless Access Point
 * Small Network Switch
-* SBC-based primary decoder
+* An x86 decoder

 More advanced setups may add additional encoders and decoders, however the core components of a switch, wireless AP and server are REQUIRED.

 Wavelet is implemented over several open source applications, containerized and called by system or user-level systemd units.

-In its current form, It utilizes a set of bash scripts combined with keypair-based SSH to control systemd services on the encoders and decoders in response to input from a keystroke recorder running on the server.
+In its current form, It utilizes a set of bash scripts combined with the distributed keystore system etcd to control systemd services on the encoders and decoders in response to input from a keystroke recorder running on the server.

 Disclaimer: